-Important: Students who do not meet one of the above categories are not eligible for an appeal.
 The following documents and information must be completed and submitted to the Registrar:

 - 1. Appeal Form - 2.
-Personal statement from the student, either typed or legibly written, providing the following information: - What was the cause for not meeting SAP requirements? - What has changed that will allow for satisfactory academic progress in the term of appeal?

-- For a maximum credit hour appeal, provide details on changes in major, including dates. - To update a previous grade, submit the appeal with a brief statement - 3.
+Personal statement from the student, either typed or legibly written, providing the following information: - a.
+What was the cause for not meeting SAP requirements? - b.
+What has changed that will allow for satisfactory academic progress in the term of appeal? - For a maximum credit hour appeal, provide details on changes in major, including dates. - d.
+To update a previous grade, submit the appeal with a brief statement. - 3.
 Provide supporting documentation of the cause and of any changes that will solve the issues for the term of appeal.
 Documents can be death certificates, birth certificates, statements from doctor or counselors, police reports, and any other pertinent documents.
 The documents provided must support the timeframe being reviewed.

 If an appeal is successful, an academic plan may be formulated and agreed upon.
 The plan will be designed for meeting minimum SAP requirements within a specified timeframe.
-Students who do not meet the requirements of the academic plan will not be eligible for the scholarship.
+Students who do not meet the requirements are dismissed from the university.